paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P3 - Log Analysis Project/README.md

 - VirtualBox

 Steps:
+- Unizp newsdata.rar (you can find newsdata.sql database inside of the zipped file)
 - Install Vagrant And VirtualBox
 - Clone this repository
 - Launch Vagrant VM by running ```vagrant up```, you can the log in with ```vagrant ssh```